elenderg/PAL-1000/instruções de compilação.md

 `If the rider's token is any monikette string, compile the monikettes and the parameters given the rider (monikette string); repeat.`

-`Abort with "_'_" then the rider's token then "_' is not valid in a routine header._" and the rider.`
+`abort with "'_" then the rider's token then "_' is not valid in a routine header._" and the rider.`

 `To compile some monikettes and some parameters given a rider (definite article):`